Azure/Azure-Sentinel/Solutions/CohesitySecurity/Playbooks/Cohesity_Delete_Incident_Blobs/readme.md

 * Choose the _Access Control (IAM)_ option from the left pane.
 * Click on _Add > Add Role Assignment_ and add _Microsoft Sentinel Responder_ managed identity role to the playbook.

-4. (Recommendation) You can create an automation rule to close the corresponding ServiceNow ticket when the corresponding Sentinel ticket is closed.
+4. (Recommendation) You can create an automation rule to delete the blobs used by a Cohesity created Sentinel incident when the incident is closed..
 * In _Microsoft Sentinel | Automation_ press _+Create\Automation Rule_.
 * Enter an automation rule name of your choice.
 * In _Trigger_ choose __When incident is updated__.